-Yeah, I’ve been binge-watching Netflix for hours and I just got inspired to write this piece of an article.
-Lately I am so into the Spanish tv shows and since I moved to Madrid watching Netflix in Spanish, is no doubt my way to improve my language skills!
-Isn’t it?
-Well, it can be an excuse for chilling at home, but I swear I’ve watched everything and indeed my Spanish got better.
-Some of those series got me asleep, while others kept me at home in weekends.
-Netflix defines binge-watching as finishing one season of a show within seven days of starting it…I guess that’s the amateur’s perspective… right?
-My latest passion was (and I say was, cause I finished it in a weekend) the Netflix produced series “Las chicas del Cable” or simply, as known in the english speaking market, “The Cable Girls”.
+Yeah, I have been binge-watching Netflix for hours, and I just got inspired to write this piece of an article.
+Lately, I am so into the Spanish tv shows, and since I moved to Madrid, watching Netflix in Spanish, is no doubt my way to improve my language skills!
+Right?
+Well, it can be an excuse for chilling at home, but I swear I have watched everything, and indeed my Spanish got better.
+Some of those series got me asleep, while others kept me at home at weekends.
+Netflix defines binge-watching as finishing one season of a show within seven days of starting it…I guess that is the amateur’s perspective.
+My latest passion was (and I say was, cause I finished it in a weekend) the Netflix produced series “Las chicas del Cable” or simply, as known in the English speaking market, “The Cable Girls”.

-As mentioned above the plot of the series evolves in the Spanish capital and specifically in the centre of Madrid.
-When it comes to architecture, 1928 is not as distant as it’s seen.
-In the city’s most central streets you can still admire the most iconic buildings, presented in the show.
+As mentioned above, the plot of the series evolves in the Spanish capital, and specifically in the centre of Madrid.
+When it comes to architecture, 1928 is not as distant as it seems.
+In the city’s most central streets, you can still admire the most iconic buildings, presented in the show.
 The “Cable girls” travel and live in places that you can still visit nowadays.
 Wanna find out about them?

 The main characters of the show are constantly moving around the area of the prestigious “Gran Via”.
-Of course, since the objective of the series was to acquire a more Parisian touch, during filming some modifications have been made to achieve it.
-In any case, if you have ever been to Madrid, while watching the show you instantly recognise that it’s set in Gran Via.
+Of course, since the objective of the series was to acquire a more Parisian touch, during filming, some modifications have been made to achieve it.
+In any case, if you ever go to Madrid while watching the show you would instantly recognize that it is set in Gran Via.

 One of the most “emotional scenes” of the series takes place exactly at the iconic train station of Atocha.
 In fact, the train station is considered to be a crucial spot, since the whole plot of the story starts there; the two young and crazy in love protagonists head to Atocha, where their new life is about to begin!